Brand Shoutouts

 What Customers Are Actually Saying

 Pattern: When Wingstop's food is prepared correctly and delivered at temperature, customer satisfaction is high.
+Positive reviews are flavor-specific — garlic parm and lemon pepper come up repeatedly by name across multiple markets.
 The 22-year same-store sales growth streak is not built on luck.
 It is built on a flavor profile that generates repeat visits at a rate that is structurally difficult to replicate.
-73.2% of sales flowing through digital channels means customers are actively choosing to return — through the app, on their own terms.
+73.2% of sales flowing through digital channels means customers are actively choosing to return, through the app, on their own terms.

 The No BS Take